idotuchman/RemoteControl/README.md

 # RemoteControl
-A library for basic pin and variable control over communication links (Serial, WebSockets, etc.).
+An Arduino library for basic pin and variable control over communication links (Serial, WebSockets, etc.).

 # How to use
 First, include the RemoteControl library and create an instance of the RemoteControl class: